0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/deploy-contracts.md

 ================================================================
 ```

-Also, you will deploy contracts to Polygon SDK chain.
+Now we may deploy the contracts to the Polygon SDK chain.

 ```bash
 # Deploy all required contracts into Polygon SDK chain